GustavPetterssonBjorklund/Windows-CLI-Development-Tools/README.md

 # Windows CLI Development Tools

-A curated collection of command-line tools designed to streamline development on Windows.
+A work in progress curated collection of command-line tools designed to streamline development on Windows.
 After years of development on Windows, I've put together these tools that have consistently improved my workflow.
 I hope they enhance your development experience too!

 ---